What to do with radioactive scrap metal

 Scrap metal should always be handled with care during the recycling process, regardless of whether it appears to be dangerous or not.
 If you are ever unsure of what to do, call an expert.

 Typically, most household scrap metal items are not hazardous, and you’ll be able to follow standard recycling processes to dispose of them.
-However, occasionally you may come across scrap metal which is has been impacted by radioactive materials (such as microwaves).
+However, occasionally you may come across scrap metal which has been impacted by radioactive materials (such as microwaves).

 Occasionally some radioactive material may be found on a vehicle.
 At ASM Metal Recycling we have radiation detector units, which all vehicles must drive through to test if the material onboard is radioactive.
-If the detector alarm sounds, we send the vehicle through a couple more times in case of a false positive.
+If the detector alarm sounds, we send the vehicle through several more times in case of a false positive.

-In the office, we have a Geiger meter that can find the precise piece that has triggered the detectors.
+We also have a Geiger meter that can find the precise piece that has triggered the detectors.
 Any pieces that are found are always safely disposed of.
 All of this ensures we do not send on radioactive material to be recycled.

 Where can radioactive substances be found?